luckyrose89/Neighbourhood-Map-Project/README.md

 # Neighbourhood-Map-Project
 The Neighbourhood Map is Udacity's fifth project requirement in the Full Stack Web Development Nanodegree course.
 The objective of this project is to write a javascript program that adheres to MVC approach.
 This is done while employing jQuery Ajax calls for google Maps API and Foursquare API and the knockoutjs framework.

+## About the Application
+This application will reflect a few famous tourist spots in Udaipur, Rajasthan from India.
+The marker on click will open infowindows that contain information loaded from the foursquare API.
+There is also a wikipedia link directing users to wikipedia search result for that particular spot.

 ## Dependencies
 The dependencies used in this project have mostly been employed using their CDN link with the exception of knockoutJS.
 Following are the dependencies: